 As far as characters are concerned, the game fares a lot better than its immediate predecessor.
 For starters, you’ve got EVA, who acts as a competent sidekick for Snake, even though her status as the game’s official ‘femme fatale’ wouldn’t have been diminished if she’d zipped up her overalls at least a little bit more.
 The villain department can also stand proud.
 The Boss is a strong, charismatic presence throughout the game, miles ahead of anything Solidus Snake could ever hope to achieve.
 Unfortunately, the game ends up contriving a completely ludicrous reason (that is NOT how a caesarean works) for her to flash some cleavage as well during Snake’s inevitable confrontation with her.
 It’s a dent to her credibility, but as it occurs through no actual fault of her character, I just try to ignore it.

 Apart from the ladies, young Revolver Ocelot also makes an appearance (although he’s rather annoying this time around), and the familiar group of sub-bosses is more memorable than the MGS2 ones.
 The Boss used to be part of a Soviet special forces squad, the Cobra Unit.
-Each member of the unit is named after a specific emotion which they associate with combat (e.g. The Fury or The Pain) and has a characteristic way of fighting to go with it.
+Each member of the unit is named after a specific emotion which they associate with combat.
+There’s The Fury, The Pain, The Fear and The End; The Boss herself used to be The Joy, and there’s a defunct member known as The Sorrow as well.
+Each has a characteristic way of fighting to go with it, which makes for some exciting boss battles.
 Special mention goes to The End, the extremely old sniper, whose boss battle involves Snake trying to sneak up on him over three separate areas.
 This is rendered more difficult by the fact that he’s an expert at camouflage, can recover stamina from sunlight, relocates every time Snake shoots him and has a parrot that acts as a spotter.
 However, the game’s internal clock can be used to humorous advantage here.
 If you save during the battle and come back to the game after a week, The End will have died of old age.

 Each MGS game has its own theme: the first one dealt with genetics, the second with memetic engineering.
 Snake Eater is about moral and cultural relativism.
 This is exemplified by the many defections throughout the game and drives home (with a baseball bat) the fact that different sides of a conflict result from different cultural circumstances, and that those circumstances can change.
 This is particularly relevant for Naked Snake, since he will be considered as a villain in later games.
-I found this to be a more compelling thematic than the two preceding ones, even though it’s treated with the same overdramatic flair.
+I found this to be a more compelling thematic than the two preceding ones, even though it’s treated in the same hamfisted, overdramatic way as every plot point in MGS.
 And, of course, silly humour still abounds.
 For instance, instead of dog tags, the collectibles in this game are toy frogs named Kerotans (“kero” is the sound a frog makes in Japanese), scattered in hidden locations throughout the game.
 Shooting all of them–and there’s a handful of infuriatingly difficult ones towards the end–grants the Kerotan codename at the end of the game, as well as the Stealth camo (which makes Snake invisible) for subsequent replays.

 I must, however, mention something that I found particularly grating.
 The game does a surprisingly good job with its Russian.
 Most of the place names are believable, and they’re even transcribed correctly on the loading screens 99% of the time.
 Even most of the character names are realistic.
 But then…the game throws the ludicrous “Adamska” at you during the final cutscene, a Russified parody of a name that doesn’t even sound right, as, not only is “ska” a typically Polish name ending, but it also usually occurs in last names.
 For women.
 And they were so close to getting it right.